Who is eligible to attend camp in 2023?

 At least a few weeks before the first day of camp, parents will be sent an information packet which will include the time to drop off campers on the first day of camp, the time to pick them up on the last day of camp, and a list of items to pack for each camper.
 We call this the “Getting Ready for Camp” communication.
 In addition, you'll find this information on the Camp Week page of this website, as well as links to packing lists.

 What do I need to send with my camper to camp?

-A packing list will be provided to you with your first set of forms to complete, and we will provide it again with your Getting Ready for Camp information packet.
+A link to packing lists can be found on the Camp Week page of this website.
+In addition, a packing list will be provided to you with your first set of forms to complete.
+We will provide it again with your Getting Ready for Camp information packet.

 It's hot … do I really need to send long pants for my camper?

 YES!
-Campers are required to wear long pants while riding horses.
+Campers are required to wear long pants while riding horses, if we are able to have horses at camp this year.
 Long pants help prevent skin from chafing or being pinched in stirrup leathers.
 Plus, if it’s hot (and it usually is during camp week), the saddle can be too hot for tender skin.

 Older campers will also be on the ropes course.
 Long pants or longer shorts are required at the ropes course, in order to prevent chafing, pinching and rope burns.